ManishaMP/Machine-Learning/README.md

 # Machine-Learning
-To learn machine learning concepts
+To learn Basics of machine learning concepts